Pioneer 6, 7, 8, and 9: Vehicle description

+Instruments differed somewhat between spacecraft, with some being used in all four missions:

 Communications

 By ground command, one of five bit rates, one of four data formats, and one of four operating modes could be selected.
 The five-bit rates were 512, 256, 64, 16, and 8 bit/s.
 Three of the four data formats contained primarily scientific data and consisted of 32 seven-bit words per frame.
 One scientific data format was for use at the two highest bit rates.
 Another was for use at the three lowest bit rates.
 The third contained data from only the radio propagation experiment.
 The fourth data format contained mainly engineering data.

 The four operating modes were: real-time, telemetry store, duty cycle store, and memory readout.
 In the real-time mode, data were sampled and transmitted directly (without storage) as specified by the data format and bit rate selected.
 In the telemetry store mode, data were stored and transmitted simultaneously in the format and at the bit rate selected.
 In the duty-cycle store mode, a single frame of scientific data was collected and stored at a rate of 512 bit/s.
 The time interval between the collection and storage of successive frames could be varied by ground command between 2 and 17 min to provide partial data coverage for periods up to 19 hours, as limited by the bit storage capacity.
 In the memory readout mode, data was read out at whatever bit rate was appropriate to the satellite distance from Earth.